sudosu4pp/gnx-qemu-edge/readme.md

   Use [dockur/windows](https://github.com/dockur/windows) instead, as it includes all the drivers required during installation, amongst many other features.

+* ### How do I boot macOS?

+  Use [dockur/macos](https://github.com/dockur/macos) instead, as it uses all the right settings and automaticly downloads the installation files.

 * ### How do I boot without VirtIO drivers?

   By default, the machine makes use of `virtio-scsi` drives for performance reasons, and even though most Linux kernels bundle the necessary driver for this device, that may not always be the case for other operating systems.